SongWei-GT/two-phase-MHP/README.md

 ## Dependencies

-This code was implemented using Python 3.10 and needs Numpy, Matplotlib Seaborn and Scipy.
+This code was implemented using Python 3.8 and needs Numpy, Matplotlib Seaborn and Scipy.

-For graphics/boxplots_errors.py, pickle is necessary though this is not at all required to use all functions and classes implemented in this repository.

 ## Installation